Rancocas Valley Regional High School: Athletics

 The 1987 football team finished the season with a 9-2 record after winning the NJSIAA South Jersey Group III state sectional title with a 26-0 win against Point Pleasant Borough High School in the championship game.
 Just two years earlier, in 1985, the team failed to win a single game.
 RV has produced three first-round NFL draft picks in Franco Harris, Irving Fryar and Alonzo Spellman.

 The girls track team won the indoor track Group III state championship in 1987 and the Group IV title in 2017.

 The girls' field hockey team won the South Jersey Group III state sectional title in 1992 and the Central Jersey Group IV title in 2006, 2008 and 2018.
 The team took the Central Jersey Group IV state sectional title with a 2-1 win against Cherokee High School in the tournament final.

 The boys basketball team won the Group III state title in 1996 (with a win against Henry Snyder High School in the tournament final) and won the Group IV title in 1998 (vs. John F. Kennedy High School) and 2008 (vs. Piscataway High School).
 The team won the 1996 Group III state championship with a 71-62 win against Henry Snyder High School and won the 1998 Group IV state championship with a 63-43 win against John F. Kennedy High School in the tournament final.
 In 2008, boys' basketball team won the Central Group IV state sectional championship with a 70-51 win over Trenton Central High School in the tournament final.
 The team went on to win the Group IV state championship, the programs' third title, with a 55-43 win against Piscataway High School.
 In 2011, the boys' basketball team added a sectional championship, by beating Jackson Memorial in the Central Jersey Group 4 title game.

 In 1998, the boys' spring track team went undefeated for the first time since 1979.

 In 2004, the boys' soccer team was Group IV co-champion with Kearny High School in a game that ended in a scoreless tie after regulation and two overtimes.
 The 2008 boys' soccer team won the Group IV state championship with a 2-0 win over Clifton High School.

 The girls' basketball team won the Group IV state championship in 2011 (defeating John F. Kennedy High School in the tournament final) and 2013 (vs. Eastside High School).
 The team won the Group IV title in 2011 by a score of 67-52 score in the final game of the playoffs against John F. Kennedy High School.
 The team won the 2013 Group IV title with a 64-45 win against Eastside High School in the finals.

-The boys track team won the Group IV spring track state championship in 2015.
+The boys track team won the Group IV spring / outdoor track state championship in 2015.

 The school is represented by an ice hockey team in Varsity Tier I of the South Jersey High School Ice Hockey League.